RuchithaThota/educamp/README.md

      GOOGLE_CLIENT_SECRET=your_google_client_secret
      ```
    - Ensure to replace `your_mongodb_uri` with your MongoDB connection string and `your_jwt_secret` with a secret key for JWT.

-## Configuration Variables

-Before running the application, you need to set up the following environment variables:

 - **EMAIL_USER**: If your application sends emails (e.g., for password reset), you'll need an email account to send them from.
 Provide the email address for this account.